 Ironic hey, go to a mall to do no shopping?!
 But believe me, it’s possible to spend a whole day at the Mall of America in Bloomington Minnesota without even entering one of the 500+ stores (…actually that’s a lie, the parking lots enter the mall through shops…so maybe you’ll have to go into just one store…!).
 Especially on a rainy/dull/cold/blizzard day the Mall is a perfect attraction, everything is under one roof!
 Putting its size into perspective, because you know me, I can’t resist a British comparison, you can fit 441 Big Bens into the Mall of America!
-There’s even a theme park!
+There’s even an indoor theme park!
 Here are some of my favourite things to do at Mall of America and a look at some of my favourite Mall of America rides!

 Disclosure: My visit to the Mall of America was hosted by the Roseville Visitors Association.
 As always opinions are my own!

 The Mall of America Theme Park: Nickelodeon Universe